How Can Optical Communications Shape the Future of Deep Space Communications? A Survey

 \section{DSOC Advantages and Challenges}

-Optical communications promise tens to a hundredfold increase in data rates, thanks to the high available bandwidth in the license-free spectrum in which the technology operates~\cite{kaushal2016optical,khalighi2014survey}.
+Optical communications promise tens to hundreds of times increase in data rates, thanks to the high-available bandwidth in the license-free spectrum in which the technology operates~\cite{kaushal2016optical,khalighi2014survey}.
 Such a capacity improvement has already been proven in demonstrations~\cite{cornwell2017nasa}.
-To illustrate further the gain of using DSOC compared to RF, we, based on~\cite{fielhauer2012concurrent}, define the figure of merit (\acrshort{fom}) metric as
+To illustrate further the gain of using {optical communications} compared to RF in DS, based on~\cite{fielhauer2012concurrent}, the figure of merit (\acrshort{fom}) metric can be defined as follows:

-where $Dis$ is the end-to-end DS link distance in the astronomical unit (\acrshort{au}). $R$, $P$, and $Dia$ are the data rate in bits per second, transmit power in Watts, and receiver diameter size in meters, respectively.
-As it accounts for space terminal performance, measured through data rate, and cost, reflected through receiver aperture size and communications power, at any distance, the FoM metric provides a direct comparison between the RF and FSO technologies at the system level.
+where $D$ is the end-to-end DS link distance in the astronomical unit (\acrshort{au}).
+Here, $R$, $P_t$, and $D_{r}$ are the data rate in bits per second, transmit power in Watts, and receiver diameter size in meters, respectively.
+As it accounts for a space terminal performance measured through data rate and cost reflected through receiver aperture size and communications power, the FoM metric provides a direct comparison between the RF and FSO technologies at the system level at any distance.

-Based on projections available in~\cite{arapoglou2017benchmarking,wu2018overview,cornwell2017nasa}, Fig.~\ref{Fig.ComRfFSO} provides a comparison of RF and FSO Lunar and Mars systems.
-Unsurprisingly, a Lunar FSO system represents more than 15 dB gain over the RF counterpart.
-The improvement seems to be even way more substantial over Mars distances.
+Based on the projections available in~\cite{arapoglou2017benchmarking,wu2018overview,cornwell2017nasa}, Fig.~\ref{Fig.ComRfFSO} demonstrates FoM for Lunar and Mars.
+Unsurprisingly, a Lunar FSO system represents more than 15 dB gain over its RF counterpart.
+The improvement seems to be even more substantial over Mars distances.
 However, implementing FSO in DS communications faces a number of unique challenges.

-Below we discuss different challenges facing DS in general at the link level, the DSOC link budget, and the optical communications challenges.
+Below, we discuss different challenges facing DS communications at the link level and the DSOC link budget along with the challenges in optical communications.